 Lego strikes deal to buy back Legoland, other theme parks

-A group of investors that includes the owners of toy maker Lego is buying Merlin Entertainment, a British company that operates theme parks like Legoland.
+The owners of toy maker Lego are teaming up with a group of investors to buy Merlin Entertainment, a British company that operates theme parks like Legoland and the Madame Tussauds wax museums.

-Lego owner Kirkbi Invest joined forces with private equity firm Blackstone and the Canada Pension Plan Investment Board to offer 455 pence (60 cents) per share for Merlin, valuing it at 4.77 billion pounds ($6 billion).
+Kirkbi Invest said Friday it is joining forces with private equity firm Blackstone and the Canada Pension Plan Investment Board to offer 455 pence (60 cents) per share for Merlin, valuing it at 4.77 billion pounds ($6 billion).

-Merlin, which runs eight Legoland parks and 20 Legoland Discovery Centers, among other sites, said Friday it accepted the deal.
-Its share price jumped 14%.
+Merlin runs eight Legoland parks and 20 Legoland Discovery Centers, as well as other sites like Madame Tussauds museums across the world.
+It estimates that about 67 million people visit its sites every year.

+Merlin said it accepted the deal and its share price jumped 14%.

 The investors will create a company that will own 50% of Merlin.
 Kirkbi already owns a stake of nearly 30%.